martinandersen3d/github-ssh-key-setup/Readme.md

 ## Demonstration
 ![alt](demo.gif)

-# Now works with Azure Devops
+# Azure Devops SSH Setup:

 Todo:
 - Currently it overwrites the file in c:\users\\$USER\\.ssh\config, if you have any data there, make a backup before you run the script